Biden Insists He Didn't Treat Anita Hill 'Badly' While Pressed For Apology On TV

 Finally, the closest Biden came to an unqualified apology was when he said at the end of the discussion, "Look, there are a lot of mistakes made across the board, and for those I apologize."

-Saying things could have been done better, Biden stressed that he believed Anita Hill from the beginning.
+Saying things could have been done better, Biden stressed that he believed Hill from the beginning.